2018 Michigan Proposal 1: History

 In November 2017, supporters submitted 365,000 signatures to get legal recreational cannabis on the 2018 ballot.
 The state certified the initiative on April 26.

 The Detroit Free Press reported that state Republicans planned to amend and attempt to pass the initiative in the state legislature.
 The amendment would involve an income tax cut offset by cannabis tax revenue, and regulation by the appointed board in charge of medical cannabis, not by the Department of Licensing and Regulatory Affairs (LARA).
 If passed by the legislature, it would not appear on the general ballot.

 By June 5, the deadline for an "adopt-and-amend" act to go through the legislature expired, and the un-amended initiative would appear on ballots in November.

 Bill contents

-The Michigan Regulation and Taxation of Marijuana Act, also sometimes referred to as the "RMLA", would legalize the possession of marijuana for those 21 years and older.
+The Michigan Regulation and Taxation of Marihuana Act, also sometimes referred to as the "RMLA", would legalize the possession of marijuana for those 21 years and older.
 The Act also contains a number of provisions that would change the state's marijuana and hemp laws, including: